pieroproietti/penguins-eggs/README.md

 # Install penguins-eggs

 ## Debian package
-This simplest way to installe eggs is to download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge](https://sourceforge.net/projects/penguins-eggs/) and install it
+This simplest way to installe eggs is to download the [package eggs](https://sourceforge.net/projects/penguins-eggs/files/packages-deb/) from [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/) and install it

 ```sudo dpkg -i eggs_7.1.XX-1_amd64.deb```